 - Subadult Plumage: Birds that take several years to mature may have several subadult plumages they display during adolescence.
 This is especially common in raptors and gulls, both of which can take 2-3 years or longer to reach maturity.
 Until then, immature birds have less distinct plumage that gradually grows to resemble the adult plumage more closely each year.

 - Basic Plumage: This is a mature bird's non-breeding plumage.
 For many species, this is the plumage the birds display for the majority of the year, and it may be more camouflaged with duller colors and less distinct markings than during the breeding season.
 In dimorphic species, both genders may resemble females in basic plumage.
 This is also called non-breeding plumage or winter plumage.
 In some species, particularly ducks, it is called eclipse plumage because of the short time males' breeding plumage is "eclipsed" by this bland coloration.

 - Breeding Plumage: This is the most brilliant, colorful plumage for many bird species, and it is displayed during the courtship season when birds are trying to attract mates.
-In dimorphic species it is most often the males that develop bold breeding plumage, and it may involve extraordinary colors or unusual feather shapes such as long streamers.
-This is also called alternate plumage, nuptial plumage or spring plumage.
+It is most often the males that develop bold breeding plumage, and these feathers may involve extraordinary colors or unusual shapes such as long streamers.
+This is also called alternate plumage, nuptial plumage, or spring plumage.
 In some species, breeding plumage may be worn for the entire spring and summer, while for other species it may last only a few weeks.